HonakerM/ECSE-4961/project 1/README.md

 | 1000        | 1.7% Miss rate (2.2% read and 0.1% write)  | 0.6% Miss Rate (0.7% read and 0.2% write) |
 | 10000       |                                            |                                           |

+#### Short

 ### C++ Optimization

 For fun testing we decided to test how well `g++` will optimize the code.
 We ran the same build but with the `-Ofast` option which will make `g++` spend more time optimizing calls to try to speed up the application.
-As the below table shows this
+As the tables below show this marginally affected performance.